CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-general.md

 No. You can set up your secure workspace follwing the intructions on user guide and video tutorial.

-# How long will it take to set up a private workspace with SD Connect and SD Desktop?
+# How long does it take to set up a private workspace with SD Connect and SD Desktop?

 If you are an experienced CSC user, it should take about 10 minutes.
 First, apply for SD Desktop and SD Connect/Allas service access using My CSC; next, login to SD Desktop and launch a new computing environment.